aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/global-transformation/_index.md

 ## Introduction

 Welcome!
 In this tutorial you’ll discover **how to rotate image** objects using the global transformation feature of Aspose.Drawing for .NET.
 Global transformation lets you apply a single transformation matrix to every drawing operation, which is perfect for creating sophisticated visual effects with minimal code.
 By the end of this guide you’ll also see **how to draw ellipse** shapes that inherit the same rotation, giving you a solid foundation for building complex graphics.

+## How to Rotate Image Using Global Transformation

+The global transformation approach means you set the rotation once, then every subsequent drawing call—whether it’s an image, a shape, or text—automatically respects that rotation.
+This saves you from having to rotate each element individually and keeps your code clean and maintainable.

 ## Quick Answers
 - **What does “global transformation” mean?** A single matrix that affects all subsequent drawing commands.